PinkShnack/TEMUL/README.md

 ```bash
 pytest tests/test_simulations.py tests/test_model_refiner_active.py
 ```

+The GitHub Actions CI also has a dedicated conda job that builds this environment and runs the `pyprismatic`-related tests separately from the standard pip-based matrix.

 To use the vast majority of the `temul` functionality, import it from the api module::